happy earth day corgi sapling recycle activities

 Earth Day Reading Comprehension Questions by Piqosity

-Here at Piqosity, we are constantly creating new ELA courses for different grade levels, each complete with a multitude of nonfiction and fiction passages with reading comprehension questions to test students and help them practice their ELA skills.
-The following passage is available in Unit 3 of our 8th Grade English course.
+Looking for more reading comprehension practice?
+Here at Piqosity, we have full online ELA courses for grades 5-11, each complete with a multitude of nonfiction and fiction passages with reading comprehension questions to test students and help them practice their ELA skills.
+The following passage is from Unit 3 of our 8th Grade English course, included here as a bonus Earth Day-themed ELA activity!
+These reading comprehension questions, each covering a variety of ELA subtopics, quiz students on their English knowledge while they read about the environmental concern of deforestation.

 Excerpt Adapted from Slowing Deforestation by Adam Wernick